Back to projects

 With a limited crew of only 2, the front-end architect and myself, started to plan and set up all the foundational systems required to release a color system.
 This included setup of the necessary servers, repos and file structure, defining naming conventions, setting up base files and layouts in Figma, testing design tokens and a lot more.

-Coloplast had a limited set of brand colors, but we needed more granular control to cover the many color combinations for buttons, states, theming, etc.
+Coloplast had a limited set of brand colors, and we needed more granular control to cover the many color combinations for buttons, states, theming, etc.

-Our team had grown with an additional designer and together we defined 10 core palettes, focusing on accessibility, to form the foundation for the semantic and component level colors.
-This involved A LOT of testing, reviewing color models, researching best practices, refactoring, tweaking etc. (Thank you for staying in the fight Mia 🙏🏻).
+Our team had grown with an additional designer and together we defined 10 core palettes, to form the foundation for the semantic and component level colors.
+This involved A LOT of testing, reviewing color models, researching best practices, refactoring, checking color contrasts, and more testing.
+(Thank you for staying in the fight Mia 🙏🏻).

 Semantic colors